CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Three Ferralkins are stationed here, two of them diligently clearing rubble on the rift floor, while the third stands sentinel in the western portion of the cavern.
 A doppelganger, masquerading as a male spiderkin named Vhalak, oversees the operation.
 In the event of a confrontation in the main cavern, the two Ferralkins in the rift ascend the ropes to join the skirmish.

 **Rift.** The rift plunges to a depth of 20 feet.
-Climbing up or down without using a rope necessitates a successful DC 10 Strength (Athletics) check.
+Climbing up or down without using a rope necessitates a successful DC 10 Climb Skill check.
 Should a creature fail the check by a margin of 5 or more, they plummet and sustain 1d6 bludgeoning damage for every 10 feet fallen, ultimately landing prone at the rift's base.

 #### **Developments**